johnk106/chama-test/replit.md

 ## Overview
 ChamaSpace (Chamabora) is a Django-based web application for managing chama (group savings) activities.
 It provides features for group management, contributions tracking, loans, investments, and financial reporting.

-## Recent Changes (September 4, 2025)
+## Recent Changes (September 6, 2025)
 - Successfully imported from GitHub and configured for Replit environment
-- Installed Python 3.11 and all required dependencies
+- Installed Python 3.11 and all required Django dependencies
+- Configured Django settings to work without .env file using environment defaults
+- Fixed M-Pesa integration API call issues during startup
-- Set up SQLite database and ran all migrations
+- Set up SQLite database for development and ran all migrations
-- Configured Django settings for Replit domains and CSRF protection
+- Collected static files and configured proper static file serving
-- Updated workflow to serve on port 5000 with proper host settings
+- Updated workflow to serve Django development server on port 5000
 - Set up deployment configuration using autoscale with Gunicorn
-- **Fixed modal overlay bug on chamas members page**: Resolved z-index conflicts that made page unclickable when modals were open
-- **Updated modal styling**: Applied #2ba6bd background color to modal headers with white text
+- **Application now fully functional**: Landing page loads correctly with all styling and assets

 ## Project Architecture